-It is licensed for use in children over the age of 9.
+It is licensed for use in children from the age of 9.

 How many doses of the HPV vaccine do I need?

 The HPV vaccine consists of two or three doses, which are given by injection.
 The number of doses you require depends on your age.

 Children under the age of 15 require two doses.
 The second dose should be given 5 – 13 months after the first dose.